Lighting was once the poor relation of remodeling — a check-off item more endured than embraced.

 A few years ago, you would have spent maybe 1.5% of your remodeling budget on lighting.
 But today you’re looking at more like 5%.
 After all, the newest, smartest, wireless-connected bulbs featured on the Apple store site cost $50 each.

 Related: The Latest in Lighting Trends

-Still, lighting can be a bear to understand.
+One of the challenges in thinking about lighting is that it can be a bear to understand.
 The world has its own language (know what lumens and Kelvins are?), and increasing costs can make decisions intimidating.
-So it makes sense to learn about lighting before you begin your remodeling project.
-Believe us, you’ll love your remodel much more when it sets the right mood and saves you coin because you installed the correct fixtures and bulbs from the get-go.
+So, it makes sense to learn about lighting before you begin your remodeling project.
+You’ll love your remodel much more when it sets the right mood and saves you coin because you installed the correct fixtures and bulbs from the get-go.

 Learning the Language of Lighting